 Fiddle Leaf Fig Brown Spots from Root Rot

 Arguably the most common cause of brown spots in a fiddle leaf fig is root rot from overwatering.
 Root rot is a fungal infection that takes place when the roots sit in water for too long and don’t have adequate drainage.
 Fiddle leaf fig roots in particular need fast-draining soil and ample drainage.
+If your fiddle leaf fig has brown spots from root rot, you’ll want to act quickly.
+Try a root rot treatment like our Root Rot Treatment to treat your infection before it spreads.

 The telltale sign of root rot is very dark brown or black spots that spread throughout the leaf over days or weeks.
 If you see dark brown spots at the base of your leaf, root rot is likely to blame.
 Brown spots from root rot typically cause the leaf to eventually fall off.
 Here are some photos of classic brown spots from root rot in a fiddle leaf fig.